davestewart/extension-bus/README.md

 })
 ```

 The background bus also exposes two paths to external messaging.
-See the [section above](#from-web-pages-or-other-extensions) for full details, but from another extension you should _only_ be able to call `pass` or `nested/hello`:
+See the [section above](#from-web-pages-or-other-extensions) for more information, but from another extension you should _only_ be able to call `pass` or `nested/hello`:

 ```ts
 const result = await bus.callExtension('<extensionId>', 'pass')